dotnet/AspNetCore.Docs/aspnetcore/introduction-to-aspnet-core.md

 ASP.NET Core is a cross-platform, high-performance, [open-source](https://github.com/dotnet/aspnetcore) framework for building modern, cloud-enabled, Internet-connected apps.
 With ASP.NET Core, you can:

-* Build web apps and services, [IoT](https://www.microsoft.com/internet-of-things/) apps, and mobile backends.
+* Build web apps and services, [Internet of Things (IoT)](https://www.microsoft.com/internet-of-things/) apps, and mobile backends.
 * Use your favorite development tools on Windows, macOS, and Linux.
 * Deploy to the cloud or on-premises.
 * Run on [.NET Core](/dotnet/core/introduction).

 ## Why choose ASP.NET Core?

 Millions of developers use or have used [ASP.NET 4.x](/aspnet/overview) to create web apps.
-ASP.NET Core is a redesign of ASP.NET 4.x, with architectural changes that result in a leaner, more modular framework.
+ASP.NET Core is a redesign of ASP.NET 4.x, including architectural changes that result in a leaner, more modular framework.

 [!INCLUDE[](~/includes/benefits.md)]